cpraveen/cpraveen.github.io/comp/macosx.md

 <ol>

 <li>
-If you are behind a proxy server, then to get server settings to be visible under sudo, you need to set some environment variables for http and rsync and do the following
+If you are behind a proxy server, then to get server settings to be visible under sudo, you need to set some environment variables for http and rsync and do the following<br/>

 ```shell
 sudo visudo